OWASP/HoneySAP/README.md

 Authors
 -------

-The tool was designed and developed by Martin Gallo from SecureAuth Corporation's SecureAuth Labs team.
+The tool was designed and developed by Martin Gallo from SecureAuth Labs team.

 Contact